 Lunch / Dinner

-Whether you have the luck of the Irish or not, you won’t run into trouble preparing this one-pot dinner.
-It's packed full of beef (though you could easily swap in lamb stew meat), onions, and potatoes and has a rich Guinness enhanced broth you won't soon forget.
+Whether you have the luck of the Irish or not, you won’t run into trouble preparing this one-pot Irish Stew.
+It's packed full of beef (though you could easily swap in lamb stew meat), onions, and potatoes, and has a rich Guinness-enhanced broth you won't soon forget.

-This recipe makes a hearty amount of stew, but don't worry, the leftovers taste great.
+This recipe makes a hearty amount of Irish Stew, but don't worry, the leftovers taste great.
 Heat them up gently and add extra broth if the consistency is too thick.

 Brown beef in 2 Tbsp. oil in a pot over medium-high heat, 8 minutes.
 Transfer beef and its juices to a bowl; reduce heat to medium.